n-ct/ps4ct/README.md

 The PS4CT repository contains configuration files and references to the certificate-transparency-go and trillian library.
 This allows ps4ct to be

 ## Configure Development Environment ##
 These instructions are tested on Ubuntu 18.02.
 They should work fine with Mac/Linux but will probably need modifications for Windows.
-On Windows, using the WSL shelll is recommended.
+On Windows, using the WSL shell is recommended.

 1. Install Go 1.12
 ```